BoyBaykiller/IDKEngine/Readme.md

     vec4 color = texture(myTexture, coords);
 }
 ```
-Here we generate a handle upload that to a buffer and then access it through a shader storage block which exposes the buffer to the shader.
+Here we generate a handle, upload it into a buffer and then access it through a shader storage block which exposes the buffer to the shader.
-After the handle is generated the texture's state is immutable.
-This can not be undone.
+After the handle is generated, the texture's state is immutable.
+This cannot be undone.
 To sample a bindless texture it's handle must also be made resident.
-The extension allows you to directly store `sampler2D` inside the shader storage block as shown.
+The extension allows you to place `sampler2D` directly inside the shader storage block as shown.
 Note however that you could also do `uvec2 Textures[];` and then perform a cast like: `sampler2D myTexture = sampler2D(textureSSBO.Textures[0])`.

-In the case of a MDI renderer as described in "1.0 Multi Draw Indirect".
+In the case of an MDI renderer as described in "1.0 Multi Draw Indirect".
-the process of fetching each mesh's texture would look something along the lines of:
+the process of fetching each mesh's texture would look something like this:
 ```glsl
 #version 460 core
 #extension GL_ARB_bindless_texture : require